 Abuse of adults at risk occurs in all cultures, all religions and at all levels of society.

-The abuser may be anyone, including a member of the family, friend, neighbour, partner, carer, stranger, care worker, manager, volunteer, another service user or any other person who comes into contact with the adult at risk.
+The abuser may be anyone, including a member of the family, friend, neighbour, partner, carer, stranger, care worker, manager, volunteer, another service user, or any other person who meets the adult at risk.